-Chapter 7 Reduction of Verification Complexity by using Transformations
+5. Reduction of Verification Complexity by using Transformations

-THE APPLICATION OF TRANSFORMATIONS in the verification of embedded systems is addressed in this chapter.
+The advantages of transformations in the verification of embedded systems are addressed in this section.
 We have introduced an approach to the formal verification of systems modeled in PRES+.
 The verification efficiency can be improved considerably by using a transformational approach.
-The model that we use to represent embedded systems supports a transformation process which is of great benefit in the formal verification process.
+The model that we use to represent embedded systems supports a transformation based concept which is of great benefit in the formal verification process.

 For the sake of reducing the verification effort, we first transform the system model into a simpler one, still semantically equivalent, and then verify the simplified model.
-If a given model is modified using correctness-preserving transformations and then the resulting one is proved correct with respect to its specification, the initial model is guaranteed to be correct as well and no intermediate steps need to be verified.
+If a given model is modified using correctness-preserving transformations and then the resulting one is proved correct with respect to its specification, the initial model is guaranteed to be correct by construction and no intermediate steps need to be verified.
 This simple observation allows us to reduce significantly the complexity of verification.

-7.1 Transformations
+5.1 Transformations

-As it was argued in Chapter 5, the concept of hierarchy makes it possible to model systems in a structured way.
+As it was argued in Section 3, the concept of hierarchy makes it possible to model systems in a structured way.
 Thus, using the notion of abstraction/refinement, the system may be broken down into a set of comprehensible nets.